Roll over image to zoom in

 - Soil type: clay soil is most preferable for sowing Bitter gourd seeds.
 While sowing use the mixture of cocopeat, organic fertilizer, and cow dung fertilizer with soil.
 It increases the nutrients of the soil.

-- Temperature: Bitter gourd seeds are a hard seed for that it needs sunny weather and the temperature near around 25°- 28°C.
+- Temperature: Bitter gourd seeds are hard seed that needs sunny weather and a temperature near around 25°- 28°C.

 - Germination time: After sowing it requires 2 weeks to sprout.

 - Season: All the season is good for sowing Bitter gourd but summer is the best season to grow it.

 - Watering: While germinating you have to water it regularly but do not overwater. water should not stand on the seedling tray.